 It is strongly recommended that part of the verification process for the design be to measure the frequency of the SYSCLK output of the PHY.
-This should be done with a frequency counter with an accuracy of 6 digits or better.
-If the SYSCLK frequency is more than the crystal's tolerance away from 49.152 MHz, the load capacitance of the crystal may be varied to improve frequency accuracy.
-If the frequency is too high, add more load capacitance, if the frequency is too low decrease load capacitance.
-Typically, changes should be done to both load capacitors (C9 and C10 in Figure 12) at the same time, and both should be of the same value.
-Additional design details and requirements may be provided by the crystal vendors.
+This must be done with a frequency counter with an accuracy of six digits or better.
+If the SYSCLK frequency is more than the crystal's tolerance from 49.152 MHz, the load capacitance of the crystal may be varied to improve frequency accuracy.
+If the frequency is too high, add more load capacitance; if the frequency is too low, decrease load capacitance.
+Typically, changes are done to both load capacitors (C9 and C10 in Figure 12) at the same time, and both must be of the same value.
+Additional design details and requirements may be provided by the crystal vendor.